SpartnerNL/Laravel-Nova-Excel/README.md

 :page_facing_up: Find your `users.xlsx` in your downloads folder!

-More installation instructions can be found at: [https://laravel-excel.maatwebsite.nl/3.0/getting-started/installation.html](https://laravel-excel.maatwebsite.nl/3.0/getting-started/installation.html)
+More installation instructions can be found at: [https://laravel-excel.maatwebsite.nl/nova/1.0//getting-started/installation.html](https://laravel-excel.maatwebsite.nl/nova/1.0//getting-started/installation.html)

-## 🎓 Learning Laravel Excel
+## 🎓 Learning Laravel Nova Excel

-You can find the full documentation of Laravel Nova Excel [on the website](https://laravel-excel.maatwebsite.nl/nova).
+You can find the full documentation of Laravel Nova Excel [on the website](https://laravel-excel.maatwebsite.nl/nova/1.0/).

 We welcome suggestions for improving our docs.
 The documentation repository can be found at [https://github.com/Maatwebsite/laravel-excel-docs](https://github.com/Maatwebsite/laravel-excel-docs).